 Mid 80’s – early 90’s

-Music during the Golden Era of Hip-Hop (mid 80′s to early 90′s) used a lot more funk, soul, and jazz samples in it’s production.
+Music during the Golden Era of Hip-Hop (mid 80’s to early 90’s) sampled more funk, soul, and jazz in it’s beats.
 It gave it that sound and vibe that also brought a different energy in the dance.
-Outside of the party dances, the way dancers would freestyle to Hip-Hop during this era gave the dance that raw identity that I will never forget when I first saw it.
+Outside of the party dances, dancers would freestyle to Hip-Hop during this era gave the dance that raw identity that I will never forget when I first saw it.

 In the New York Area, one of the groups most noted as pioneers of Hip-Hop dance, is the group Elite Force, also known as The Mop Tops.
-There were dancers like Misfits, and Wiseguys, who were also well-known Hip-Hop dancers of that time.
+There were dancers like Misfits, and Wizeguys, who were also well-known Hip-Hop dancers of that time.
 The unique styles of these groups has influenced many dancers to this day.
 They were featured dancers in Alive TV’s documentary segment, “Wreckin Shop from Brooklyn”, as well as House documentary called “House of Trey”.
 Hip-Hop music and dance was very raw during this era.

-Even a few music artists danced during these days, like Big Daddy Kane, MC Hammer, and Kid N’ Play.
+Even a few Emcees were also dancers during these days were, like Big Daddy Kane, MC Hammer, and Kid N’ Play.
 Members from later groups like Jurassic 5, Pharcyde, Divine Styler, and Black Eyed Peas also had some sort of freestyle dance background prior.

 *New Jack Swing vs Hip-Hop

 Late 90s – 2000’s/Now

 New York was always known as the mecca of Hip-Hop, originally.
 But more and more regions were producing their own sound within Hip-Hop music.
 Different regions around the US had their distinct flavor on Hip-Hop music, and the same also applied to the dance.
 Over the years, New York still introduced many party dances like the Harlem Shake, etc. The Southern Hip-Hop sound was also getting more popular, and a lot of moves came out of that Area, ATL stomp, Bankhead Bounce, etc. South Central LA introduced the Krumping dance style, and Oakland CA introduced a style called TURF.
 New York’s next generation of dancers have styles called Get Lite/Lite Feet, and Flexing (although Flexing is more rooted from Dancehall), as with other cities like Memphis Jookin’, and Jerkin’ from LA.